How I think about the work

 Where I add value

-I’m most effective when capable teams and solid systems are already in place, but decisions begin to slow.
+I’m most effective when capable teams and solid systems are already in place, but decisions begin to slow—or become harder to align around.

-Not because people lack skill, but because tradeoffs become harder, reversals become costly, and ownership becomes blurred.
+Not because people lack skill, but because tradeoffs become harder, reversals become expensive, and ownership becomes blurred.

 Then help teams move forward with confidence.